-A comprehensive satisfaction and feedback survey was commissioned to obtain research-based feedback and views on a wide range of areas relating to the College's performance.
-The College achieved 'very high' scores in eight of the twelve areas and 'high' scores for the remaining areas.
-These scores suggest the College is in very good overall health from the parents' perspective and the College reached overall satisfaction of 85%.
-Parental engagement and support of information evenings, celebrations such as Father's day and Mother's day, and family Masses highlight an overall satisfaction with the unique opportunities available to participate in the fuller life of the College.
-Parents are also active participants as members of the College Board and the P&F, in the coaching of College sports teams, and by regularly volunteering at working bees or joining in with other initiatives.
-The College Board and P&F provide avenues for parents and community members to raise positive issues or those of concern.
+A comprehensive satisfaction and feedback survey was commissioned to obtain research-based feedback and views on a wide range of areas relating to the School's performance.
+The School achieved 'very high' scores in eight of the twelve areas and 'high' scores for the remaining areas.
+These scores suggest the School is in very good overall health from the parents' perspective and the School reached an overall satisfaction of 85%.
+Parental engagement and support of information evenings, celebrations such as Father's day and Mother's day, and family Masses highlight an overall satisfaction with the unique opportunities available to participate in the fuller life of the School.
+Parents are also active participants as members of the School Advisory Board and the P&F, in the coaching of College sports teams, and by regularly volunteering with initiatives like the Year 10 Careers Expo.
+The School Advisory Board and P&F provide avenues for parents and community members to raise positive issues or those of concern.
 Any issues which are raised are listened to, discussed and responded to appropriately.